pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Example Language**:
 ```
 The Administrative Trustee shall be South Dakota Trust Company.
-The Investment Trustee shall be [Investment Advisor Name].
+The Investment Trustee shall be Ikechukwu Polycarp Nnamdi Ohu (Initial).
 The Distribution Trustee shall be Ikechukwu Polycarp Nnamdi Ohu,
 and upon his death or incapacity, a successor Distribution Trustee appointed by the Trust Protector.
 ```